AiraMed copy

 Our own experience at Radailogy

-Any medical professional can request fracture analysis from this AI software for any individual patient by uploading it to Radailogy quickly and easily.
-Our telemedicine customers also use Rayvolve as a standard in their daily practice to streamline their workflow.
+Any medical professional can use Prostate Intelligence for each individual patient by quickly and easily uploading MRI studies of the prostate to Radailogy.
+Our telemedicine customers also use this AI assistant as a standard in daily practice to optimize their oncology workflow.

 The scientific evidence